vitordeoliveira/RustBook/cap_7/README.md

 Crates: A tree of modules that produces a library or executable Modules and use: Let you control the organization, scope, and privacy of path
 Paths: A way of naming an item, such as a struct, function, or module

+#### The mod keyword declares modules, and Rust looks in a file with the same name as the module for the code that goes into that module.